carelsarthur/extendableSGXEntryCode/README.md

 # extendableSGXEntryCode
-This is the code for the master's thesis: "Design and Verification of extendable Intel SGX entry code" at KU Leuven.
+This is the code for the master's thesis: "Design and Verification of extensible Intel SGX entry code" at the KU Leuven (faculty of Engineering - Computer Science - Distrinet).

-Promotor: Prof. dr. Ir.
+Supervisor: Prof. dr. Ir.
 Frank Piessens

-Supervisors: dr. Raoul Strackx, dr. Ir.
+Assistant-Supervisors: dr. Raoul Strackx, dr. Ir.
 Neline van Ginkel, Ir.
 Kobe Vrancken

 ## Contributions
 - We simplified the Fortanix EDP entry code.
 This was done by eliminating all conditional branching in the assembly code.
 By doing this, as much code as possible was translated to the higher-level Rust language.